Jacky-Li/shadow-mfs/README.md

 ============

-to use master ha， the master.cfg should add as follow:
+to use master shadow， the master.cfg should add as follow:

 as master:
 MASTER_HOST = slaveip //master ip when is slave, no use for master